The Big Processor Guide - AMD Cores

 AMD Troy Opteron 940 1 1 MB HTT 90 nm 2.8 GHz (254)

 Venus: 90 nm manufacturing hits the Opteron.
-Like the Sempron Paris, a curiosity.
-Available on Socket 940 like other Opterons, but also on Socket 939.
+This was the first Opteron to appear on Socket 939, which was otherwise intended for desktop systems.
 Part of the 1xx family, suited for single-socket use.
 Much like Sledgehammer Opterons, but manufactured on the newer 90 nm process.

 Manufacturer Core Series Socket Cores L2 Cache/Core FSB Process Size Top Speed